laiweileeee/nusmaps/README.md

  _List view for 'events'_
 - [x] View list of events
-- [ ] Add sorting and filtering UI
+- [x] Add sorting and filtering UI
-- [ ] Add sorting and filtering firestore queries
+- [x] Add sorting and filtering firestore queries
+- [x] Add sort by 'earliest first'
+- [ ] Add sort by 'nearest first' (firestore doesn't support this, need to fetch all events and filter on client side)
-- [ ] Display calculated distance from user
+- [x] Display calculated distance from user
-- [ ] Display calculated time from event start time
+- [x] Display calculated time from event start time
 - [ ] Add conditional logic to display current capcity, max capacity or nothing
-- [ ] Add conditional logic to display 'Join Event' button
+- [ ] Add conditional logic to display 'Join Event' button (For events with some capacity)
-- [ ] Add button logic for 'Join Event'
+- [ ] Add button logic for 'Join Event' (either increase 'capacity count', or add entire user object to an array
 - [ ] Add support for event images (If we have time)
 - [ ] Styling